 Often, a person wakes up at the end of a REM sleep cycle, which explains why NPT seems to happen in the morning.
 In addition, testosterone levels tend to be elevated in the morning.
 Males have high levels of this hormone, which contributes to sexual function.

 An erection caused by NPT may be physically different from one caused by arousal.
-One study found that some men experienced pain when they had NPT, but not when they had typical erections.

 Males of various ages, from children to older adults, experience NPT.
 Usually, younger adults, who have the highest levels of testosterone, will experience nocturnal erections more frequently than children or older people.
 Young adult males may have NPT every morning and a few times during the night.